-There are several reasons one might want to change one’s eBay user ID.
-The most common of these is for marketing purposes as a business is started or evolves.
+There are several reasons you may want to change your eBay user ID number.
+The most common is for marketing purposes if a business changes or you move from an individual to a business status.
 For example, “tania249” might become “TaniasDresses” or “the_paper_company” might become “the_pencil_company” instead.

 If you’ve decided that it’s time to change your eBay member ID, follow these steps to select a new one: